-- When you want to have shift-supervising providers available for back-up when visit volumes increase.
+- When you want shift-supervising providers available for backup when visit volumes increase.

 How does it work?

-- If the patient exceeds the max response wait time for the first visit escalation level the system alerts the next provider group identified in the second visit escalation level.
-This process continues until a provider starts the visit, or there are no other visit escalation levels defined.
+- If the patient exceeds the max response wait time for the first visit escalation level, the system alerts the next provider group identified in the second visit escalation level.
+This process continues until a provider starts the visit or no other visit escalation levels are defined.